 The best way to ensure students learn best and achieve their potential is to give them high-quality teaching (Sutton Trust, 2011).

-High-quality teaching can be facilitated and supported through a programme of professional development that increases the effectiveness of teachers (Cordingley et al 2015) and also acknowledges that the main aim of every teacher should be to improve.
+High-quality teaching can be facilitated and supported through a program of professional development that increases the effectiveness of teachers (Cordingley et al 2015) and also acknowledges that the main aim of every teacher should be to improve.

 To quote Dylan Wiliam: